mozilla/glam/docs/development.md

 This will launch 2 servers:

-- http://localhost:3000 is an nginx server configured to authenticate via Mozilla's auth0 backend and will proxy GLAM.
+- http://localhost:3000 is an nginx server configured to authenticate select endpoints via Mozilla's auth0 backend and will proxy GLAM.
 - http://localhost:8000 is the Django server that contains the API endpoints and serves up the front-end HTML and static assets.

 See below for building the front-end Javascript and other static assets.

-With these servers running you can, e.g., query the data via `curl`:
+With these servers running you can access GLAM on http://localhost:8000 or query the data via `curl`:

 ```
 curl -s -X POST -H "Content-Type: application/json" http://localhost:8000/api/v1/data/ -d '{"query": {"channel": "nightly", "versions": ["70"], "probe": "gc_ms", "aggregationLevel": "version"}}' | python -m json.tool